 They are now more self-possessed, more confident, and have better self-discipline as a result of the blended learning opportunities they’ve enjoyed.
 They exhibit fewer outbursts and self-harming, reduced OCD tendencies, fewer Asperger’s symptoms, and fewer psychotic episodes.
 The excellent education and support they receive from Apricot, combined with the robust emotional and psychological help they receive from Hawkswood, have given them a real chance in life to grow and flourish as people and future workers or scholars.
 For the very first time, they are happy and they are proud of their accomplishments.

 Both Ben & the HLTA who supports Ben were really impressed and enjoyed today’s lesson.
 The HLTA, in particular, could not praise you enough – she said that you picked up on Ben’s mood through what he was typing and that you treated the whole lesson with sensitivity.
 That is much appreciated.
-Ben also is really enjoying the pace at which the lessons are going and that you ask permission when taking over her screen.
+Ben also is really enjoying the pace at which the lessons are going and that you ask permission when taking over his screen.
 So, a huge thank you for making your lessons enjoyable and absolutely suited to a delicate student.
 It is really very much appreciated.

 Just a short message to give you some feedback from this week.

 Charlotte has settled into her timetable.
-She has not yet spoken online but enjoys using the chat.
+She has not yet spoken online, but enjoys using the chat.
 It may take some time for her to talk online; but don’t worry, she is very engaged.
 She is enjoying covering some of the basics in English and Maths – she said it’s good to cover some of the early stuff that you sometimes doubt yourself on.
 The technology is very easy for her and she hasn’t minded me looking over her shoulder every now and again today.

-Her comment is, “it is good.”
+Her comment is, “It is good.”
 This is positive.

 Overall, we have seen a relaxed girl who is being much more sociable at home.
 Personally, I think this is allowing her to study at her own pace with no distractions, so will help her reach her potential in multiple subjects.
-She really doesn’t think she is very clever, as she has been comparing herself to peers in School.
+She really doesn’t think she is very clever, as she has been comparing herself to peers in school.
 If she was achieving high results in school with such high anxiety and sensory challenges, then I think we will see her real potential through Apricot.
 I also know that taking the 1:1 approach is the most appropriate for her right now.

 Pupils are enjoying sessions, which is a good indicator.
 We got Outstanding in our recent Ofsted across the board and were praised for the diversity, flexibility, and personalisation of our curriculum, including the use of electronic learning.